 #6.
 Use Correct Metadata Formats

-Plex rejects metadata that does not match its expected format.
-Dates must follow YYYY-MM-DD formatting (2024-03-17, not March 17 2024).
-Library types must match the content: movies go in a Movies library, TV episodes in a TV Shows library.
-Mismatched library types silently prevent saves.
+Plex rejects metadata that doesn’t follow its expected format.
+Dates need YYYY-MM-DD (2024-03-17, not March 17 2024).
+Plex’s documentation states that library types must match content: movies go in a Movies library, TV episodes in a TV Shows library.
+Mismatching the library type causes silent save failures.

 #7.
 Disable Browser Extensions

-On Windows, file permission restrictions can prevent Plex from writing to its database.
 Right-click the Plex Media Server shortcut and select Run as administrator.
-If this fixes the error, set it to always run as admin: right-click the shortcut, go to Properties > Compatibility, and check “Run this program as an administrator.”
+If this fixes it, make the change permanent: right-click the shortcut, go to Properties > Compatibility, and check “Run this program as an administrator.”

 #9.
 Reset the Plex Database

-When nothing else works, database corruption is the likely cause.
 Back up your Plex data folder first.
-Then in Plex Web, go to Settings > Troubleshooting and click Delete All Data.
-This wipes your database and forces Plex to rebuild it from scratch.
-You will need to re-add your libraries and rescan all media.
-The scan takes anywhere from a few minutes to several hours depending on library size.
+In Plex Web, go to Settings > Troubleshooting and click Delete All Data.
+This wipes the database and forces a full rebuild.

 #10.
 Reinstall Plex Media Server

-A full reinstall replaces corrupted program files that a database reset cannot fix.
-Uninstall Plex through your operating system’s standard method (Add/Remove Programs on Windows, drag to Trash on macOS).
-Download a fresh copy from the Plex website and install it.
-Sign in with your Plex account and your server settings will sync from the cloud if you had remote access enabled.
+A clean reinstall replaces corrupted program files.
+Uninstall through Add/Remove Programs on Windows or drag to Trash on macOS.
+Download a fresh copy from the Plex website.
+Sign in with your Plex account and server settings sync from the cloud if remote access was enabled.

 #Bottom Line